FAQ for Licensing

 - Other system information

 When you purchase a Citrix product, you are entitled to a license file.
 The License Server uses this file to determine whether to grant a license to a Citrix product.

 What does allocating licenses mean?

 When you allocate licenses, you apportion purchased licenses by product and License Server so you can split them among multiple environments or use cases.
 For example, your organization might own 1,000 licenses for the same product.
 You might want to use 800 in 1 location and 200 in another location.
 You can allocate 800 licenses to a license server in the first location today, and allocate the remaining 200 later to a different license server.

-What’s the difference between Host ID type and Host ID?
+What’s the difference between a host ID type and a host ID?